peanie (PEANIE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 peanie Historical Price

-According to the latest data gathered on peanie live price page, the current price of peanie is 0USD.
-The circulating supply of peanie(PEANIE) is 999.01M PEANIE , giving it a market capitalization of $96.12K.
+According to the latest data gathered on peanie live price page, the current price of peanie is 0.00009996USD.
+The circulating supply of peanie(PEANIE) is 999.01M PEANIE , giving it a market capitalization of $99.87K.

 The peanie Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PEANIE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.